Search

 ()

-We spent most – almost all – of our evolution in an environment where we never, or almost never, consumed alcohol.
+We spent most – almost all – of our evolution in an environment where we never, or rarely, consumed alcohol.
 So alcohol is, in evolutionary terms, something very new.
 And it is also something we have not co-evolved with.
-And it can, and does, interfere with our hormonal, or endocrine system.
+And it can and does interfere with our hormonal or endocrine system.

 Our Hormones Make Up a Communication System

 Drinking alcohol, even below the level at which you might feel a “buzz,” can disturb the functioning of the glands that release hormones into the bloodstream.
-It can also affect the ways in which our organs and tissues respond to the hormones they are sent.
-Either of both of these things can negatively impact our health, and can even disrupt important life-sustaining functions of our body.
+It can also affect how our organs and tissues respond to the hormones they are sent.
+Either of both of these things can negatively impact our health, and can even disrupt essential life-sustaining functions of our body.

 The Effects of Alcohol on Hormone Production